 Students are encouraged to discuss a complaint with their Access Specialist.
 The Access Specialist and student will discuss the complaint with faculty member and/or department chair/associate dean/provost in an attempt to resolve the complaint, within ten (10) workdays.
 Most complaints can be positively resolved and/or mediated with the Access Specialist involvement.

-If an agreement cannot be reached in Level I, a student or faculty member may file a written (letter format and/or email) complaint with the Director of the Academic Support Center.
+If an agreement cannot be reached in Level I, a student or faculty member may file a written (letter format and/or email) complaint with the Director of the Center for Advising and Academic Support (CAAS).

 The complaint must address the following:

 - Discuss the outcome, including the area(s) unresolved.